TO SEE ALL OUR CLASSES AND TO REGISTER CLICK HERE.

 I have a medical condition can I take the Lifeguard course?

-People with a medical condition or disability should discuss it with their physician and the staff at their local American Red Cross Chapter before beginning this course.
+People with a medical condition or disability should discuss it with their physician and the staff at their local New York State Department of Health Chapter before beginning this course.

 What do the certificates for the lifeguarding class include?